Taig/jQuery-Spin/README.md

     decimals: 2,                                // The amount of decimals to show; set 0 to disable
     duration: 1000,
     easing: 'swing',
-    separator: { thousand: ',', decimal: '.' }  // Will be merged recursivly
+    separator: { thousand: ',', decimal: '.' }  // Will be merged recursively
   } )
 ````